jensbrehmen/thesis/README.md

 # A Foundational Approach to Improve Causal Machine Learning and Uplift Modeling
+This repository contains the implementation and experimental evaluation for the thesis **“A Foundational Approach to Improve Causal Machine Learning and Uplift Modeling.”** The project studies **TabPFN** as a base learner within standard meta-learner frameworks for **conditional average treatment effect (CATE)** estimation and uplift modeling.

+The evaluated meta-learners include **S-, T-, X-, R-, DR-, and Z-learners**.
+Their performance is benchmarked against established baselines, including **LightGBM**, **linear models**, **Causal Forests**, and **CausalPFN**, on **semi-synthetic** and **real-world randomized controlled trial (RCT)** datasets.

+---

+## 🎯 Experimental Scope

-Implementation and evaluation of **TabPFN** as a base learner in meta-learner frameworks (S, T, X, R, DR, Z) for causal effect estimation and uplift modeling.
-Benchmarked on semi-synthetic and real-world RCT datasets against LightGBM, linear models, Causal Forests, and CausalPFN.
+The experiments in this repository evaluate whether **TabPFN** can serve as an effective base learner within causal meta-learner frameworks for **conditional average treatment effect (CATE)** estimation and uplift modeling.
+The analysis focuses on performance across different meta-learner formulations, benchmark datasets, and sample sizes, with particular attention to small- and medium-scale tabular settings.

+## 📊 Evaluation

+Model performance is assessed using task-appropriate metrics for causal effect estimation and uplift modeling, including:
+- **PEHE**
+- **ATE error**
+- **AUQC**
+- standard classification or regression metrics where relevant for base-learner tuning

+---

 ## 📂 Repository Structure

-The project is organized by experiment.
-Each experiment contains its own data and notebook to ensure modularity and reproducibility.
+The repository is organized by experiment.
+Each experiment contains its own data and notebook to keep the workflow modular, transparent, and reproducible.
 ```
 .
 ├── experiments/